emca-it/EnergySOAR/07-0-0-Integrations/Responders/VirustotalDownloader/VirustotalDownloader.rst

 ~~~~~~~~~~~~

 This responder need a valid Premium API key from VirusTotal as the ``virustotal_apikey`` parameter in the configuration.
-To add the sample in Observables in TheHive, the responder also requires the URL of TheHive as the ``thehive_url`` paramenter and a valid API key as the ``thehive_apikey`` parameter.
+To add the sample in Observables in Energy SOAR Base, the responder also requires the URL of Energy SOAR Base as the ``thehive_url`` paramenter and a valid API key as the ``thehive_apikey`` parameter.